willmaxu/OralMicroDb/README.md

 ## Institution

-Developed and maintained by the Central Laboratory, Peking University School and Hospital of Stomatology.
+Developed and maintained by the Central Laboratory and Fifth Clinical Division, Peking University School and Hospital of Stomatology.